Purchase CacheGuard

 -

-Pricing scales based on both the number of concurrent and simultaneous users.
+Pricing is scaled according to both the total number of users and simultaneous users.

 -

-The more simultaneous users you need to support, the higher the license cost will be.
+The more users you need to support, the higher the cost will be.

 -